Scripture to Read: Luke 18:9-14

 Challenge & Application

-1. What did God teach you today about having an attitude of personal favoritism?
+1. What did God teach you today about pride and humility?

 Don’t forget to pray using the A.C.T.S.
 (Adoration, Confession, Thanksgiving, Supplication) method!